E. coli outbreak sickens more than 70 in 5 states

-Eight people has been hospitalized and 72 cases have been reported in Ohio, Kentucky, Tennessee, Georgia and Virginia, the Centers for Disease Control and Prevention reported.
+Eight people have been hospitalized and 72 cases have been reported in Ohio, Kentucky, Tennessee, Georgia and Virginia, according to the Centers for Disease Control and Prevention.

+A representative with the Coastal Health District says that none of the reported E-Coli cases are in the 8 county district that they cover.
+The Coastal Health District covers Bryan, Camden, Chatham, Effingham, Glynn, Liberty, Long, and McIntosh counties.

 Of the 72 cases, 36 are in Kentucky.
 No deaths have been reported.